bking124/countSTAR/README.md

 ### Overview

-Integer-valued or count data are common in many fields.
-Frequently, count-valued data are observed jointly with predictors, over time intervals, or across spatial locations.
+Count-valued data are common in many fields.
+Frequently, count data are observed jointly with predictors, over time intervals, or across spatial locations.
 Furthermore, they often exhibit a variety of complex distributional features, including zero-inflation, skewness, over- and underdispersion, and in some cases may be bounded or censored.
 Flexible and interpretable models for *count-valued processes* are therefore highly useful in practice.

 `countSTAR` implements a variety of methods for modeling such processes, based on the idea of Simultaneous Transformation and Rounding (STAR).